 What is lossless compression?

-The open-source lossless format FLAC (free lossless audio codec), Apple Lossless (ALAC) for iTunes and Monkey's Audio APE files are examples of lossless compression formats, and these are perfectly OK for music to be considered lossless.
+The open-source lossless format FLAC (free lossless audio codec), Apple Lossless (ALAC) for iTunes and Monkey's Audio APE files are examples of lossless compression formats, all of which manage to compress file sizes without losing the overall quality of the audio.

 "What is generally meant by lossless audio is the direct copy of the Studio Master recording, reduced in size for lower bandwidth transmission, and reconstituted later while retaining all the musical information from the original recording," says Stidsen.

-It's much like a ZIP file, where a complex document is zipped into a smaller size container for transportation to another computer where it gets unzipped and is again identical to the original file.
+It's much like a ZIP file, where a complex document is zipped into a smaller size container for transportation to another computer where it gets unzipped and is restored to its original format.

-These file formats are a delivery mechanism; they use compression algorithms to squeeze-out the silence from music.
+These file formats are a delivery mechanism; they use compression algorithms to squeeze out the silence from music.
 What they don't do is compress the actual music, or delete any data.
-That's different to compressed or 'lossy' music file formats like MP3, which removes data.
+That's different to compressed or 'lossy' music file formats like MP3, which remove data.

 “Given the amount of processing, storage, and bandwidth available today, it seems foolish to commit the world’s precious music creations to formats that modify or remove information from the output of the recording process,” says Tiefenbrun.